IIIF/api/source/api/annex/services/index.md

 ### 3.3 Physical Dimensions
 _Added 2014-05-20_

 For digitized objects, it is often useful to know the physical dimensions of the object.
-If available, it would allow a client to present a ruler, or other rendition of physical scale, to the user.
-This information might be available, but frequently:
+When available, they allow a client to present a ruler, or other rendition of physical scale, to the user.
+However, implementers are warned that while this information may be available, frequently:

   * It is not available at all
   * It is unreliable when it is recorded